roundcube/roundcubemail-helpdocs/en_US/addressbook/addressbookview.rst

 Contacts List
 =============

-The contacts of the selected address cirecotry or group are presented in this list with their names.
+The contacts of the selected address directory or group are presented in this list with their names.
 The total number of contacts in the particular directory or group is stated right below the list as well as the set that is currently displayed.
 Use the arrow buttons in the list header to navigate through the pages.